Universal-Team/Universal-Updater/README.md

 - Searching and markings to make finding apps easy
 - Viewing screenshots and release notes for apps
 - Shortcuts for easily updating frequently updated apps when using the Homebrew Launcher
-- Translations for users of many languages
+- Provided translations for users who speak different languages
    - To contribute to translations, join our [Crowdin project](https://crwd.in/universal-updater)
    - To request a new language, join our [Discord Server](https://universal-team.net/discord) or contact a project manager on Crowdin